curry-packages/cpm/README.md

 To build the Curry package manager, you need to run `make` inside this directory.
 The `Makefile` assumes that the `curry` executable and `git` are on your path.
-If the build was successful, a `cpm` binary will be placed in the directory `~/.cpm/bin` (which is also the directory where CPM installs binaries of tools distributed in packages).
+If the build was successful, a `cypm` binary will be placed in the directory `~/.cpm/bin` (which is also the directory where CPM installs binaries of tools distributed in packages).
 Therefore, you should add this directory to your path.
 Afterwards, run
-`cpm update` to clone a copy of the central package index repository.
+`cypm update` to clone a copy of the central package index repository.
 More information can be found in the manual, see the `docs` directory.

 ## Documentation